flux-capacitor-io/flux-capacitor-io.github.io/README.md

 Data between client applications and Flux Capacitor is communicated over websockets.
 The service has a variety of websocket endpoints, serving different needs.
 If you connect from a Java application you should include our Java client as a dependency.
-By passing the URL of the Flux Capacitor service you want to connect with, the Java client will automatically set up and maintain all ws connections with the service.
+By passing the URL of the Flux Capacitor service you want to connect with, the client will automatically set up and maintain all web socket connections to the service.

 Much of the data sent to and from Flux Capacitor is in the form of messages.
-A message consists of a serialized payload, some client metadata (containing eg the user that caused the message), and some message headers used by Flux Capacitor for message routing.
+A message consists of a serialized payload, some client metadata (containing e.g., information about the customer that caused the message), and some message headers used by Flux Capacitor for message routing.

 Data sent to and from Flux Capacitor is often batched and compressed aggressively for highest throughput.
 This way Flux Capacitor can store and pass along messages at rates of **hundreds of thousands to a few million messages per second**.

 Messages only get batched if it doesn't come at the cost of latency though.
 Once a message is published we aim to get it in the hands of willing consumers as fast as possible.
-The latency between the time a message gets produced and consumed is typically in the order of a few milliseconds depending on the backlog of that consumer.
+The latency between the time a message gets produced and consumed is typically **in the order of a few milliseconds** depending on the backlog of that consumer.

 # Core concepts